How it works

 Notable mentions go to Disney (who came 11th), the NHS (14th) and the BBC (17th).
 It seems that there’s also those amongst us who dream of spending their working day dressing up as their favorite film character, saving lives, or reading the 10 o’clock news.

 And while these most-named companies are getting a lot of right when it comes to the image they project, there’s also a strong cohort of Britons who don’t want to go with the crowd.
 Overall, an astonishing 289 companies were named.
 And, when our top 10 are shown as a pie chart, it’s clear to see that many people want to go their own way and work for slightly less widely-envied employers.

 The British workforce is diverse in its interests, and different brand images appeal to different people.
 That said, technology brands do seem to have the most universal appeal, with 5 of our top 10 brands being big tech companies.

 When we asked people why they had chosen this company as their ideal employer however, similar reasons arose no matter the brand.

 People cited their chosen company’s…

 And liked the fact that…

 Whether you’re a technology giant, a high-street retailer, or a small startup, brand is clearly very important when it comes to attracting employees.
 Having a product that people care about and an image that sticks in people’s minds is key.
-It’s also advantageous to have a staff policies that go and beyond above the norm, and get the word out about these benefits.
+It’s also advantageous to have a staff policy that go and beyond above the norm, and get the word out about these benefits.

-If you can fill your offices with employees who love what you do, and love what you let them do, it won’t be long before they’re brand ambassadors for your product and your company culture.
+If you can fill your offices with employees who love what you do, and love what you let them do, it won’t be long before their brand ambassadors for your product and your company culture.
 If you’d like us to help you talk to consumers—or potential employees—about your brand’s image, get in touch today.

 Our in-house marketing team is always scouring the market for the next big thing.
 This piece has been lovingly crafted by one of our team members.